Archaeology: Finds at Salvatorplatz

 The monument to the Mann family consists of an assembly of street signs named after members of the Mann family as well as streetlamps from those streets.
 The signs and lamps come from Munich, where Mann spent a majority of his life, but also from other cities and places related to the Mann family worldwide.

-The realization of the monument is planned for spring/summer 2024.
+The realization of the monument is planned for spring/summer 2025.
+Archaeological finds at Salvatorplatz make it necessary to redesign the foundations of the lights.

 The internationality of the family is reflected in the signs and lights – beginning in Munich and radiating out to other cities in Europe, the USA, and South America – as well as the family’s worldwide literary presence and significance.
 This is also evident from the different street names (Via, Rue, Rua).
 The arrangement is based on the topographical position of the individual cities in relation to one another and forms an imaginary map.
 The monument addresses the commitment to a specific place but also aspects of emigration, mobility and frequent change of place as well as transnational cosmopolitanism, for which the family can be regarded as a forerunner and example.